bodgit/puppet-openldap/README.md

-Rather than expose overlays, modules, databases, etc. as defined or native types and leave the user to build their own configuration this module takes the decision to hide most of this complexity.
+Rather than expose overlays, modules, databases, etc. as defined or native types and leave the user to build their own configuration this module takes the decision to hide most of this complexity and build what most people probably want out of OpenLDAP; a single database, possibly replicated.
 This is largely due to a number of behaviours and idiosyncrasies of OpenLDAP; the order of overlays matters for example.

 As alluded to by the [`openldap`](#native-type-openldap) native type, a lot of attributes or objects are additive and can't be deleted without manually